Here2ServeU/agentic_ai_3_sessions/session1/README.md

 - Define function `ask_llm` to talk to the AI.
 - If using OpenAI, send prompt and return reply.
 - If using Ollama, run local model.
-- Finally, print a Deployment YAML for an Express app.

 ---